Christian Virtues: Wisdom

 He is married to Revd Deborah Ford (née Hardy), who is an Anglican priest and a psychotherapist; and they have three children, Rebecca, Rachel and Daniel, and two grandchildren.

-Resourcing Faith: Christian Virtue
+Resourcing Faith: Christian Virtues

 • 28 February (LSM) - Faith